NYPL/engineering-general/security/README.md

 ## General Guidelines

-Two-factor authentication (2FA) SHOULD be enabled for account logins (e.g. AWS, Github, etc.)
+Two-factor authentication (2FA) MUST be enabled for AWS accounts and SHOULD be enabled for other accounts (e.g. Github, Optimizely, etc.)

 Network resources (e.g. instances, databases, etc.) are RECOMMENDED to be installed on private networks and, otherwise, MUST have IP address filtering and as few open ports as possible.